Body / Trim / Misc

 Ford Racing Aluminum Radiator

 I probably could have repaired my OEM radiator with some epoxy after it developed a crack just below the upper hose fitting on the passenger side side tank, but who's to say how long the repair would have held?
 Besides, I'm not a huge fan of plastics, so I upgraded the radiator with a Ford Racing Performance Parts unit.
 This is the M8005-C03 part, which is apparently now out of production for some mysterious reason.
 That means you're going to need to find a dealer somewhere who still has one of these in stock if you'd like to pick up one for yourself, but don't get your expectations up.
 I scoured the Internet for three full days in the spring of 2011 before I found at a Florida shop.
-I bought the last one available there, and I genuinely doubt there are any more new examples remaining in anywhere captivity by now.
+I bought the last one available there, and I genuinely doubt there are any more new examples remaining anywhere in captivity by now.

 In addition to being constructed of better materials, the new tank boasts a larger coolant capacity.
 The nice thing about this particular part is that it's a direct, drop-in replacement that still provides a nice boost in cooling efficiency over the OEM part.
 (Not that I ever had any cooling issues with the factory radiator.)
 The OEM fan transferred directly over to the new unit, and the assembly slipped right into the spot where the original radiator had been.
 No relocation or modification of preexisting equipment required.
 Here's a shot of the new assembly ready to drop into the car.